- HB Length: 45-75 cm (18-29″)

 Active at night, dawn and dusk, they hunt both on the ground and in the trees.
 Most of their hunting is done at night, but their activity levels vary widely depending on the habitat.
 Like most wild cats, they swim very well and are able to colonize close off-shore islands.
 Showing little aversion to human presence, Leopard Cats can frequently be found close to villages, and have been kept as rodent control agents by villagers.
 They are also known to raid domestic poultry.
 Legend says they catch birds by dropping on them from above, and like most small cats they are very agile in the trees.

 In Borneo Leopard Cats have been found preying on the high density of rats in palm oil plantations but retired to forest fragments to sleep and breed.
+A Korean study identified their diet to be 90% rodents, with a high percentage of plant matter also eaten.

 This wide ranging species has variable breeding seasons.
 Leopard Cats from the northern part of their range bear their young in May, but in warmer southern parts kittens have been found at all times of the year.
 After a gestation of 65 – 70 days, one to four, usually two or three, young are born in a hollow tree, rocky crevice or burrow.
 Weight at birth is around 80 grams; their eyes open in 5 – 15 days.
 Sexual maturity is reached around 8-12 months.
 Captive animals have been known to live over 15 years.